cosmos/cosmos/WHITEPAPER.md

 cryptocurrencies.
 The creation of new priviledged zones is left to governance.

 Note that a zone where +⅔ of the voting power are Byzantine can commit invalid state.
-Since the very purpose of the Atom Hub is to avoid verifying every transaction on a zone, detecting such failures must be done by independent observers of the zone, which may appeal to social media and to the market to make their detection known (for instance, selling/shorting a token
+Since the very purpose of the Cosmos Hub is to avoid verifying every transaction on a zone, detecting such failures must be done by independent observers of the zone, which may appeal to social media and to the market to make their detection known (for instance, selling/shorting a token